General Data Protection Regulation (GDPR)

 1.2 What are cookies?

 A cookie is a file that the browser puts on your computer.
 It makes it possible to recognize your computer and remember the options you previously made on the website.
 Ex. language.
 A cookie can not spread computer viruses or other malware.
 Cookies delete themselves after a certain number of months (may vary), but they are renewed after each visit.
 The cookie can not see who you are, what you are called where you live or if your computer is used by one or more people.
-However, if you provide personal information to a website, a cookie may be used to remember you the next time you vis
+However, if you provide personal information to a website, a cookie may be used to remember you the next time you visit the website.

 Whatever browser you use, you can adjust the browser settings so it does not save cookies.
 Some browsers allow you to only adjust this setting on certain websites.